News from the Accreditation and Monitoring team, July 2021.

 Support for Children of Imprisoned Parents in NSW

 Submissions to the NSW Parliamentary inquiry into the possible impact on children of imprisoned parents are available on the parliamentary website.
 The inquiry examined the adequacy of policies and services to assist the children of imprisoned parents and was established to examine what services are available, how effective they are, and whether improvements could be made.

 The inquiry is significant for designated agencies, as children of imprisoned parents are more vulnerable to entering statutory out-of-home care.

 Reportable Conduct update

 The Reportable Conduct Directorate (RCD) released its eLearning course Responding to Reportable Allegations in November 2020.
-The eight-module self-paced eLearning course is available for free on the Children’s Guardian website.
+The eight-module self-paced eLearning course is available for free.

 Modules 1-4 are relevant to all out-of-home care staff, while the entire course is appropriate for anyone in a management, safeguarding, child protection or investigation role.
 Modules 1-6 are currently available, with Modules 7 and 8 soon to be released.